tuya-cloudcutter/tuya-cloudcutter/README.md

 - If you don't want your SSID and/or SSID password to be out there, then it's best to dump a device that was onboarded on a dummy AP that you don't mind leaking the parameters for.
 Otherwise, you may also configure it on a dummy access point a few times before dumping it.
 This will greatly lower the chances of accidental leakage to anyone working on the building a profile from your device flash dump, **but it is never zero in this case**.
 As a rule of thumb, it's better to dump a fresh device which has been configured with a dummy AP, but if you still want to dump one that's in use on your home AP then know that you always run the risk of leaking your SSID and password.
 - Another option, when having a device paired to SmartLife/TuyaSmart, is to open the app, click the pencil icon in the top-right corner, choose `Remove Device` and click `Disconnect and wipe data`.

-~~Note that a dump made on a device which has been already activated on Tuya's app using any working SSID and password would simplify profile building a lot for contributors, so if possible please try to do so.~~
 Flash dumps of devices that have never been joined to Smart Life (or disconnected with a data wipe) are now generally acceptable.
 In order to not potentially leak personal information, that may be the preferred way.

 Tools to dump flash from devices: